RCW 108

-RCW 108, also called the Rim Nebula, is a large star formation in the Milky Way, about 4,000 light years from Earth.
-RCW 108 is part of the Constellation Ara. is in the process of being destroyed by intense light which radiates from a star inside of NGC 6193.
-NGC 6188 has an angular extent of 20.0' × 12.0', and has been heavily documented by multiple telescopes, including Chandra and Spitzer.
+RCW 108 is a large star formation region in Carina–Sagittarius arm of the Milky Way, about 4,000 light years from Earth.
+It is located in the Constellation Ara.
+RCW 108 is in the process of being destroyed by intense light, which radiates from massive star insides it including stars in the star cluster NGC 6193.
+NGC 6188 or Rim Nebula, which is a part of RCW 108, has an angular extent of 20.0' × 12.0', and has been heavily documented by multiple telescopes, including Chandra and Spitzer.